TPapiernik/Module_01_Challenge/README.md

 1. A greater number of Successful campaigns appear to be launched during the Summer months of May and June.
-A conclusion that could be drawn from this result is that more people are looking forward to theatrical productions put on during the Summer, and have more time to dedicate to seeing them.
+A conclusion that could be drawn from this result is that more people are looking forward to theatrical productions put on during the Summer, and they have more time to dedicate to seeing them.
 2. More campaigns fail towards the end of the year in November and December.
 A conclusion that could be drawn from this is that more people are spending time with their families during the Holidays, and have greater financial commitments due to travel, gift buying, and other higher-priority charitable giving already spoken for in their end-of-year budgets.

 ### Outcomes Based on Goals Conclusions

-From the Outcomes based on Goals, we can conclude that for Goals less than $1,000 up to $15,000, there is a strong negative correlation between Goal Size and Campaign Outcome, with smaller Goals being much more likely to Succeed.
+From the Outcomes based on Goals, we can conclude that for Goals less than $1,000 up to $30,000, there is a strong negative correlation between Goal Size and Campaign Outcome, with smaller Goals being much more likely to Succeed.
-For campaigns with Goals larger than $15,000, the number of observations are much smaller and therefore any conclusions that could be drawn from the results would be highly suspect and subject to interpretation, other than the qualitative observation that there are a cluster of highly ambitious large-Goal campaigns in excess of $50,000 that are occasionally successful.
+For campaigns with Goals larger than $30,000, the number of observations are much smaller and therefore any conclusions that could be drawn from the results would be highly suspect and subject to interpretation, other than the qualitative observation that there is a small cluster of ambitious large-Goal campaigns between $35,000 and $45,000 that are occasionally successful.

 ### Limitations of the Dataset